golang/geo/README.md

 *   PolylineSimplifier - Initial work has begun on this.
 *   s2predicates.go - This file is a collection of helper methods used by other parts of the library.
-*   ShapeIndex - Currently has only the minimal skeleton pieces submitted, but changes are out for review for the remainder of it.

 **Not Started Yet.** These files (and their associated unit tests) have dependencies on most of the In Progress files before they can begin to be